rowdyle/live-background/README.md

 pip install opencv-python

-and you nead to change in the backgrond.py the path to the video you want to live, it in the top after the imports
+and you nead to change in the backgrond.py the path to the video you want to live, it in the top after the imports its nead full root